swiss-seismological-service/scrtdd/README.md

   -O [ --origin-id ] arg                Relocate the origin (or multiple
                                         comma-separated origins) and send a
                                         message.
 Each origin will be processed
-                                        accordingly with the matching profile
+                                        according tothe matching profile region
-                                        region unless --profile option is used --ep arg                              Event parameters XML file for offline processing of contained origins (imply
+                                        unless the --profile option is used.
+  --ep arg                              Event parameters XML file for offline
+                                        processing of contained origins
-                                        test option).
-Each contained origin
+                                        (implies --test option).
+Each contained
-                                        will be processed accordingly with the
+                                        origin will be processed according to
-                                        matching profile region unless
+                                        the matching profile region unless
                                         --profile option is used.
 In
-                                        combination with origin-id option this
+                                        combination with the --origin-id option
+                                        an XML output is produced.
-                                        produces an xml output --test                                Test mode, no messages are sent --profile arg                         Force a specific profile to be used when relocating an origin.
+  --test                                Test mode, no messages are sent --profile arg                         Force a specific profile to be used
+                                        when relocating an origin.
 This
                                         overrides the selection of profiles
                                         based on region information and the
-                                        initial origin location
+                                        initial origin location.
 ```

 #### 2.3.1 Relocate origin ID and send the relocation to the messaging system for further processing